Fostering healthy relationships as the journey expands.

 Say it: relationship, relationship, relationship.

-Including postage, collect calls, and court fines upon release, the lists below will guide your team.
+This includes postage, collect calls, and court fines upon release.

 YOUR TIME IS THE GIFT